BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ```

 We can now create a table summarizing these results.
-This table should include the lowercase indices ("a", "b", "c", ...) allowing to easily identify the significant groups with the boxplots.
+This table should include the lowercase indices ("a", "b", "c", ...) allowing us to easily identify the significant groups with the boxplots.

 ```
 data_wilcox_shannon_month_full = fullPTable(data_wilcox_shannon_month$p.value)